 The spokes are the first distinctions, and then these primary distinctions shine out through the realms of manifestations the Correspondences.
 The correspondences are how the first distinctions move through the different realms of application.
 There is the realm/ circle, of the heavenly directions, there’s the realm/ circle of the weather, there’s the realm/ circle of the colors, there’s the realm/ circle of flavor…

-For instance, if we say that there are 5 of the primary spokes, e.g. the 5 elements, this one would be, perhaps, the line or pure note known as Wood.
+For instance, if we say that there are five of the primary spokes, e.g. the Five Elements, this one would be, perhaps, the line or pure note known as Wood.
 And as this pure note travels through the realm of weather conditions it is wind, and as this note travels through the realm of directions it is East, and as it travels through the realm of flavors it is sour, as it travels through the realm of color it is green.
 This is the same note, the same energy, traveling through the realms, similarly to the same note being played on a whole bunch of different instruments.
 True, it’s going to sound different on a violin than on a flute, but it’s the same note.
 And in this sense, sour is the same note as fingernails, or shouting.
 Just as in a orchestra that is out of tune, if one clear note can be sounded, all the instruments can use that as a standard of perfection… to come back into tune.
-Just so when the note Wood is sounded (for instance by needling liver 3), that note on every level of the body, mind, spirit, comes into tune, or greater alignment, with that pure note.
+Just so when the note Wood is sounded (for instance by needling Liver 3), that note on every level of the body, mind, spirit, comes into tune, or greater alignment, with that pure note.
 (The fingernails come into alignment, the anger comes into alignment, the bile comes into alignment.)

-Why this is important, is that, this is our map of health and our route home again.
+Why this is important is that this is our map of health and our route home again.
 We can look at a situation and say, “oh, your fingernails are a mess, you’re puking bile, you’re angry all the time, your face is green and all you’ll eat is pickles.
 I know which note is being sounded loudly and out of tune.”
 I need to bring a pitch pipe in, and I know which note it is I need to blow, because through looking at this note as it’s moving through a whole bunch of instruments, your whole orchestra is a mess because this note is not true.
 Blow that clear note and everything comes back into alignment with that note.
 The power of source is able to move through into the realms of manifestation in true and we can live from source in alignment with source, and this is also where we ebb clearly and cleanly back into source.

 Or in another case we might be called to pick this line, which represents the pure note of Earth.
 We look at this note as it arises out of source, and at how’s it doing as it moves through the realms.
 Well in the realm of somebody’s digestive system, they’re puking their guts out; or in the realm of their ability to manage the ecology of generosity, they’re always doing favors and not receiving any.
 In the realm of the generation of flesh they’re pitifully bone thin or they’re encumbered with extra weight.